 - Networking opportunities with STEM faculty at Jefferson and at the University of Louisville

-For more information on how to join, please email Danielle Sims Brooks, Director of Diversity, Inclusion, and Community Engagement at firstname.lastname@example.org
+For more information on how to join, please email Danielle Sims Brooks, Assistant Vice President for Student Affairs at firstname.lastname@example.org